-Strong antibacterial and exfoliating moisturisers with glycolic acid should be avoided.
+Strong antibacterial and exfoliating moisturisers should be avoided.

 How to use moisturisers:

-- Apply a hand cream every time you wash your hands to counter the drying and itchy effects of washing.
+Apply a hand cream every time you wash your hands to counter the drying effects of washing.

 Topical steroids for eczema

 Your doctor will prescribe the steroid formulation that is best suited to your condition.
-A lotion is likely to be recommended for a hairy area of the body such as the scalp or armpit.
+A lotion is likely to be recommended for a hairy area of the body such as the scalp.
 An ointment is likely to be recommended for red and itchy patches on thickened skin, such as the palms and soles of the feet.